OHDSI/WhiteRabbit/CONTRIBUTING.md

 ### Database support

-If you are considering adding support for a new type of database, it is recommended to follow the pattern as used by the SnowflakeHandler class, which extends the StorageHandler interface.
+If you are considering adding support for a new type of database, it is recommended to follow the pattern as used by the SnowflakeHandler class, which extends the JdbcStorageHandler interface.
 This way, the brand/database specific code is isolated into one class, instead of through the code paths that implement support for the databases that were added earlier.
 This will lead to clearer code, that will also be easier to test and debug.

+For a number of (cloud) databases, integration tests are available.
+These tests will only run if the necessary instance and authentication information is provided through environment files (currently `snowflake.env` and `databricks.env`).
+These files, if provided, should exist in the root directory of the project.
+If they do not exist, the related tests will be skipped during the maven verify phase.
+Also, these files should never be committed to git, and they are excluded in the `.gitignore` file.

 ### Snowflake